levkk/rwf/docs/docs/views/templates/variables.md

 The `<%=` tag indicates what follows is an [expression](nomenclature.md), which should be evaluated and converted to text for displaying purposes.

-The `%>` tag is not specific to printing variables, and indicates the end of a code block inside a template.
-What follows that tag is just regular text which has no special meaning.
+The `%>` tag is not specific to printing variables, and indicates the end of a template expression or statement.

 ## Defining variables